maniacbug/TheCameraMachine/README.md

 independent object.

-Objects which monitor some external state implement the IUpdate interface and add themselves to the Updater, which causes them to use a little slide of loop() time to monitor their state.
+Objects which monitor some external state implement the IUpdate interface and add themselves to the Updater, which causes them to use a little slice of loop() time to monitor their state.

 These objects are: